wavemotion-dave/StellaDS/README.md

 V6.5b : 18-Jun-2023 by Dave Bernazzani (wavemotion)
   * Fix for MELTDOWN prototype so it doesn't crash.
   * Fix for Pleiades to fix graphical glitches.
+  * Added new option to use the 'Compatible' BUS driver which will properly reflect the last bits on the bus in TIA reads (a few games rely on this - but it does slow down emulation slightly).

 V6.5 : 21-Dec-2022 by Dave Bernazzani (wavemotion)
   * Polished release - a few more tweaks, a few more optmizations and everything is running as fast science allows on the DS/DSi.